maihoanganh/SpectralPOP/README.md

-# SpectralSOS
+# SpectralPOP
-- SpectralSOS is a Julia package of solving equality constrained polynomial optimization problems (POPs) on an Euclidean sphere:
+- SpectralPOP is a Julia package of solving equality constrained polynomial optimization problems (POPs) on an Euclidean sphere:

 **inf_x { f(x) : x in R^n, hj(x) = 0, j = 1,...,l } with h1 := R - |x|^2.**

-- The main idea of SpectralSOS is to solve an SDP (moment) relaxation of the form:
+- The main idea of SpectralPOP is to solve an SDP (moment) relaxation of the form:

 **v = sup_X { <C,X> : X is psd, AX = b },**